What is Daylighting in Architecture

 Windows:- Windows are the main source of daylight inside any space.
 Naturally, bigger windows admit more daylight.
 But the height of the windows is the more significant factor in getting the daylight deep into the interior.
 The higher the space, the farther will be the daylight penetration

-Daylighting in buildings can be quite easily achieved to a depth of about 15 ft.
+Daylighting in building can be quite easily achieved to a depth of about 15 ft.
 (4.5 m) inward from the aperture; with windows open to a high ceiling, about 20 ft.
 (6 m) inward from the aperture.

 Skylights:- Even under an overcast sky, the illumination falling on the horizontal plane of the roof may be many times greater than that which strikes the vertical plane of a window.
 To allow the eye to adjust to the bright sky lighting source, some shadowing and reflecting surfaces are needed.
+Skylights reduce energy consumption by reducing the need for electric lighting and heat in winters.

 A clerestory, when combined with an interior reflector or light shelf, can bounce large amounts of direct sunlight against the ceiling, providing significant levels of illumination for the tasks below.
 [1]